-Contact the Bursar’s Office if you are doing a total university withdrawal (withdrawing from ALL credits for the term).
+Contact the Student Billing Office if you are doing a total university withdrawal (withdrawing from ALL credits for the term).
 Contact the Financial Aid Office if you are withdrawing from individual courses.
 Find out how it will affect your aid before you make

 Below, get the facts on these and other common scenarios to watch out for.

 Apply for federal grants, loans, and work-study aid with one form.

 IUP’s School Code is 003277.